dilermando-lima/supervised-running-api/README.md

 ## Documentation API

-All implementation has been placed in `RunSupervisedProcess<T>.java` and doesn't require any external libs.
+All implementation has been placed in `RunSupervised<T>.java` and doesn't require any external libs.

 Method                                   | Description        | Comments
 ---                                      | ---                    | ---